-It’s like online dating, but instead of people, you pair your beer samples with food samples
+Pair your beer samples with food samples

 Every good beer festival will have a variety of different foods you can sample from – and we are proud to say that this year we have 35+ amazing restaurants/pubs/eateries to enjoy!
 Take the time to seek out foods that will complement the different beers you are trying.
 The right food with the right beer will enhance the tastes of both.
 Another good idea is to ingest your beer and food with equal parts water so you can enjoy the festival longer.
 All beer and food can be sampled by first purchasing sample tokens.
 Sample tokens are $1 and sold in sheets of ten.
 Each sample is a minimum of 2 tokens and a sample of beer is legally 4oz

 Every beer festival has something special about it.
 Going to the Great British Beer Festival in London on the first day?
 Keep an eye out for the Cornish ‘band’ from Skinner’s Brewing who make quite the entrance: dressed in kilts, drumming on pails, and singing Cornish folk songs!
 The Calgary International Beerfest has things like the ATB Financial Beer University, our Social Media Lounge (Use our hashtag #yycbeerfest and be entered to win some great prizes including a pile of gift cards to our participating restaurants!), Brew Master Seminars, Cooking with Beer Seminars, Craft Distillery Seminars, over 500 beers to sample, 35+ restaurants to sample, and so much more!